-The Frestonians are Peter on vocals/guitar, Tom on bass and Greg on drums.
+The Frestonians are Peter on vocals/guitar, Joe on vocals/guitar, Tom on bass and Greg on drums.
 Originally formed in 2019, the band are from Ipswich, Suffolk, UK.
 Musical influences range from the blues, rock to alternative rock.

 During the UK Lockdowns, the band regularly performed on line gigs including Giving Gigs, Let’s Rock the Lockdown, Socially Distant Fest and the Virtual Open Mic.
 The band featured on BBC Radio Suffolk and the John Peel Centre’s Whole SheBang show.
 The band now regularly perform in venues around East Anglia, UK including The Smokehouse, Ipswich and the Queen Street Brewhouse, Colchester.

 Their debut EP “Midnight” was released in January 2022.
 The EP was recorded at the Audio Lab in Ipswich in December 2021.
 Jon Clayton, OneCat Studios was the producer.
 Tracks on the EP have received many plays on local and internet radio stations plus included in Spotify playlists across the world.